[Full/waitlisted] Walk in Beauty: Pilgrimage of El Camino de Santiago, Spain | North Coast Route

 The Camino del Norte offers stunning natural beauty.

 Through the Basque region, Galicia, and Asturias, among others, we travel westward along an old cart tracks that wind through fields and hamlets, along beautiful, unspoiled beaches to small fishing villages, with the dramatic backdrop of the snow-capped Picos de Europa in the distance.
-Highlights include a visit the Guggenheim Museum in Bilbao, Beach of the Cathedrals, and UNESCO World Heritage Site, the Caves of Altamira, boasting some of Spain’s most magnificent prehistoric cave art, dating back from 22,000-10,000 BC.
+Highlights include a visit the Guggenheim Museum in Bilbao, Beach of the Cathedrals, and a family-run Honey Museum for a sampling.

 Watch this two-minute video on the spirit of El Camino de Santiago